zm1990s/dify-docs/en/guides/application-publishing/embedding-in-websites.md

     draggable: false,
     // Optional, The axis along which the button is allowed to be dragged, default is `both`, can be `x`, `y`, `both`
     dragAxis: 'both',
+    // Optional, An object of inputs that set in the dify chatbot
+    inputs: {
+        // key is the variable name
+        // e.g.
+        // name: "NAME"
+    }
 }
 ```